Car Insurance for Disabled Drivers

 What if I don’t qualify for the mobility scheme?

 If you don’t qualify for the mobility scheme, there may still be the possibility to get help and discounts.
 If you are on the blue badge scheme, (meaning you can park in designated disabled spaces), some insurers will give you a discounted policy.

-It’s best to be accurate and forthcoming with all necessary information to get the best value car insurance policy.
+It’s best to be accurate and forthcoming with all necessary information in order to get cheap car insurance.
 For example, usually when a car has been modified this increases the price of your insurance.
 However, modifying a car for speed vs to make life better for a disabled driver is very different so you must clarify what the purpose of the car modifications are so the insurer can take them into account.